Rieranthony/ts-graphql-starter/README.md

 │   ├── bootstrap              # Bootstrapping and loading of the API dependencies (Express, Apollo, Database, ...)
+│   ├── entities               # Used to generate typing, schemas and ORM models │   ├── modules                # Business logic of the app divided by domain (eg: User, Post, Todo)
+|   ├── middleware             # Type-graphql middleware, such as logging and error interception
-│   ├── entities               # Used to generate typing, schemas and ORM models │   ├── modules                # Business logic of the app divided by domain (eg: User, Post, Todo) │   ├── tests                  # Where all our testing strategy lives │   ├── utils                  # Collection of utils function that we use in the project │   ├── config.ts              # Config of the app, sourced by environment variables
+│   ├── tests                  # Where all our testing strategy lives │   ├── utils                  # Collection of utils function that we use in the project │   ├── config.ts              # Config of the app, sourced by environment variables